The Theory of Money, Part 28

 So, ever since that war, President has been struggling under the weight of paying those short-term IOUs back.
 He even had to increase taxes and cut some spending programs to do it!
 And he hasn’t even gotten to the point of paying back those bonds yet.
 The taxes and spending cuts have all made him less popular, but more than that he’s worried about another war.
 He has become incredibly peaceable in an attempt to avoid any further expensive conflicts (he’s a pragmatic guy), but if a potential enemy sees his limited-access-to-funds weakness and decides to take advantage of it by invading his country and taking his country’s wealth for themselves, his country might not be able to defend itself.
 Borrowing opportunities are limited, and raising taxes would cause revolts and possibly an internal political conflict.
 For the good of the country, he needs some kind of surefire way to raise money in case of an emergency.

-That’s when he hears about this whole fractional reserve banking system that has even developed a reserve-sharing central bank to make it more sustainable.
+That’s when he hears about this whole fractional reserve banking system that has even developed a specie pool to make it more sustainable.
 And he gets to thinking.
-We’ll see what he comes up with next week.
+We’ll see what he comes up with in Part 25.